Amanda Lear: 1983–1999: Television career and comeback attempts

-Lear continued to record more dancefloor-friendly repertoire in the 1990s, starting with the 1992 song "Fantasy", which became a hit in clubs around Europe.
+Lear continued to record more dancefloor-friendly repertoire in the 1990s, starting with the 1992 song "Fantasy", which became a hit in European clubs.
 Cadavrexquis, her next album, was released in 1993 and featured heavily club-oriented material, including "Fantasy" and re-recordings of three songs from the disco era.
 Both the single and the album failed to enter any mainstream charts.
 Meanwhile, Lear hosted the TV show Méfiez-vous des blondes on TF1 and appeared in Arnaud Sélignac's TV drama Une Femme pour moi in France.
-In 1994, she modeled for the fashion house Grès in Paris and again for Thierry Mugler in Berlin the following year.
+In 1994, she modelled for the fashion house Grès in Paris and again for Thierry Mugler in Berlin the following year.
 In May 1995, Lear debuted her new, erotic late night TV show Peep! in Germany, also known as Beware of the Blondes, which she hosted for one year.
-The show, which used her song "Peep!" as the opening music theme, became remarkably popular in Germany, achieving over 50% of market share.
-In June 1995, she performed at a 1970s disco music tribute concert La fièvre du disco in Paris alongside Boney M. and Gloria Gaynor In autumn, the singer released Alter Ego, an upbeat eurodance offering.
-The album again was not successful and did not produce any hits.
+The show, which used her song "Peep!" as the opening music theme, became remarkably popular in Germany, achieving over 50% of the market share.
+In June 1995, she performed at a 1970s disco music tribute concert La fièvre du disco in Paris alongside Boney M. and Gloria Gaynor In autumn, the singer released Alter Ego, an upbeat Eurodance offering.
+Again, the album was unsuccessful and did not produce any hits.
 As an active supporter of people suffering from HIV/AIDS, Lear made an appearance in 1996 as a model for Paco Rabanne during an annual charity event Life Ball.
 During her November 1996 concert at Le Palace in Paris, the singer announced her definitive departure from touring and performing live, and although she sporadically gave concerts in the following years, her live acts have been limited mostly to short TV appearances.

 Lear released Back in Your Arms in Spring 1998, an album consisting of re-recordings of her own 1970s disco hits and remixed versions of tracks from the 1995 album Alter Ego.
 The album failed to make much impact on the market, but the re-recordings have been featured on many mid-price compilations in Europe.
 Back in Your Arms was re-released with a slightly different track list and title, and a remix of "Blood and Honey" was released as the single.
 Her next acting and television ventures were the French movie Bimboland, in which she starred alongside Gérard Depardieu, and an Italian makeover TV show Il brutto anatroccolo.
 The theme tune to the latter was "Nuda", a cover version of Melina Mercouri's 1960 recording "Never on Sunday", which Lear recorded but never released commercially.
 On the set of Il brutto anatroccolo Lear met model and actor Manuel Casella, some 30 years her junior.
-Lear and Casella began a long-term relationship and were featured prominently in the tabloid press in both France and Italy, before splitting in 2008.
+Lear and Casella began a long-term relationship and were featured prominently in the tabloid press in France and Italy, before splitting in 2008.